-Longevity and ‘thickness’ are not true measures of HA dermal fillers, and should not be used when considering which type of HA gel is appropriate for a treatment.
+Longevity and ‘thickness’ are not true measures of dermal fillers, and should not be used when considering which type of HA gel is appropriate for a treatment.
 Using a gel based on these properties can lead to the injection of the wrong gel for the treatment goal, increasing the risk of firm lumps that need to be reversed (this is especially true when it comes to lip filler procedures).

 Dermal Fillers Risks

 HA dermal fillers are very safe, owing in part due to their reversibility.
 Risks of dermal filler injections include:

 - Redness and local tenderness;

 - Foreign body reactions including granulomas (where the body identifies the filler as foreign material and reacts to it, forming local swelling, redness, pain and scar tissue)

 - Allergic reactions;

 - Over or under correction;